What are the drivers for a circular economy? Discover the main reasons below.

 There has been an increased effort on the part of regulators to curtail and price negative business externalities.
-Governments are creating laws to address climate change: there are different forms of carbon pricing taxation schemes to address emissions, and there are fees for waste dumped at landfills, pushing businesses and the general public to rethink how goods are produced and consumed.
+Governments are creating new laws to address climate change.
+Such as different forms of carbon pricing taxation schemes to address emissions, and fees for waste dumped at landfills.
+This pushes businesses and the general public to rethink how goods are produced and consumed.
 In this context,

 the circular model of growth, decoupled from the consumption of finite resources and capable of delivering resilient economic systems, is increasingly looked upon as the next wave of development.
 An unprecedented favourable alignment of technological and societal factors is now making the transition to a circular economy possible at scale.

 Information and industrial technologies now online are being deployed at scale.
 This allows the creation of circular economy business approaches that were previously not possible.
 These advances allow more efficient collaboration and knowledge sharing.
 As well as better tracking of materials, improved forward and reverse logistics setups, and increased use of renewable energy.

 Acceptance of alternative business models

 A new model of transaction is emerging.
 Individuals are embracing business models that enable them to access services rather than owning the products that deliver them.
 Thus becoming users.
 This has been demonstrated in some markets, for example, in rental, performance-based, and sharing models.
 Enabled by new technologies, they are already finding ready customers and experiencing exponential growth.